Medicare Open Enrollment

 Medicare Supplement, Tie-in, or Medigap Plans

 Medicare supplement plans, also known as Medigap or tie-in-plans, are not part of this annual Medicare Open Enrollment.
 The commercials on television and in print-ads that flood our mailboxes encourage people to conclude that they can change supplement carriers during this time.
 That’s simply incorrect.
 Supplement carriers require underwriting to learn if a person is insurable under their conditions and requirements.
 The only exception to the underwriting requirement is that there is a six-month time period if you are both age 65 and enrolled in Medicare Part B. If that is the case, you have a guaranteed issue right.
 During those six months, annual Medicare Open Enrollment does not change this or apply to supplement plans.

 Planning for retirement is complicated, at best, but once you throw Medicare on top of it, it can be baffling.
 If you aren’t careful, mistakes can be costly.
 Retirement is not an ideal time for large out-of-pocket medical bills and high premiums.
 Additionally, neglecting important deadlines may cause coverage gaps, penalties, and possibly disqualify yourself for certain tax breaks.
-If you have any questions about your Medicare situation or the annual Medicare Open Enrollment period, fill out the form below or give us a call at 913-393-1000.
+If you have any questions about your Medicare situation or the annual Medicare Open Enrollment period, schedule a complimentary consultation below or give us a call at 913-393-1000.